 These ARDC call for consideration of IST activities in the design of non-LWR SSCs.
 The areas covered in the above GDC and ARDC correspond to the basic safety functions covered in the ARCAP documents related to control of heat generation, control of heat removal, and release of radioactive material.
 Applications for an OL or a COL for a non-LWR must include provisions for IST, among other things, in accordance with 10 CFR 50.34(b)(6)(iv) or 10 CFR 52.79(a)(29)(i), respectively.
-An application for a CP may contain less detail than one for an OL, however, as a minimum, it should identify the associated regulations, RGs, NUREGs, standards, and other guidance the applicant intends to follow at the OL stage.
+An application for a CP may contain less detail than one for an OL, however, as a minimum, it should identify the governing regulations, and it should also identify the RGs, NUREGs, standards, and other guidance the applicant intends to follow at the OL stage.